Gomburza: Historical times

 Almost forty thousand Filipinos, who were at different places surrounding the platform, witnessed the execution of the Filipino priest and saw Saldua (the artilleryman who testified for the conviction of the priest).
 Gómes was the first of the three to be executed, witnesses describe him as calm and composed, accepting his death with dignity.
 His last words were: "Father, I know that not a leaf falls to the ground but by the will of God.
 Since He wills that I should die here, His holy will be done."
 Zamora was second to face execution and had already lost his mind, most regarded him as dead before even being executed.
-Last was Burgos, the youngest of the three, Burgos was deeply distressed and reportedly shen tears of anguish as he faced his execution.
+Last was Burgos, the youngest of the three, Burgos was deeply distressed and reportedly shed tears of anguish as he faced his execution.
 He is reported to have shouted his innocence prompting his confessor, a Recollect priest to calm him down saying that "Even Christ was innocent".
-The bells of Manila Cathedral tolled mournfully after the death of the three priests as ordered by Archbishop Meliton Martinez who also believed in the innocence of the three.
+The bells of Manila Cathedral tolled mournfully after the death of the three priests as ordered by Archbishop Melitón Martínez, who also believed in the innocence of the three.

 Nonetheless, Dr. Trinidad Hermenegildo Pardo de Tavera, a Filipino scholar and researcher, informed the world of the Filipino side of the controversy.
 According to him, it was a mere mutiny by the laborers of the Cavite arsenal for their dissatisfaction with the abolition of their privileges due to the orders of General Izquierdo on January 20, 1872.
 About 200 men, including soldiers, laborers, and residents of Cavite, headed by Sergeant Lamadrid, assassinated all Spanish officers in sight, including the commanding officer.
 But then, Gen. Izquierdo, along with the friars, exaggerated the event to alarm the Spanish Government in order to delay installing reforms for the native Filipinos.
 Such reforms included the establishment of a school of arts and trades, which aimed to improve the education of Filipinos but would mean that the friars would lose their power in the government.
 Gen. Izquierdo took advantage of the event to instill fear in the minds of native Filipinos.
 Unfortunately, the Spanish Government in Spain relied on the report of Gen. Izquierdo and made no more attempts to investigate the issue.
 They believed that the said movement was indeed a big and well-planned conspiracy to dissolute the Spanish Sovereignty in the Philippines.